-SQE2 pilot applications open
+SQE2 pilot applications closed

 The SQE1 pilot assessments were held earlier this year.
-We now want to test the key elements of the SQE2 and are looking for candidates.

 - completed Stage 1 (the compulsory element) of the Legal Practice Course (LPC); or

 - completed a period of study and/or work experience equivalent to Stage 1 (the compulsory element) of the LPC; or